-To elaborate further with other analogies, there is no “right” to drive, or “right” to carry a concealed weapon / hand gun without the caveat that you must become sufficiently knowledgably and tested on your skills, proper care and usage before earning that responsibility.
-There is not even a “right” to get married or to procreate.
-In China you are limited to the number of children you may have and in the United States and many other countries same sex couples may not legally get married.
+To elaborate further with other analogies, there is no “right” to drive, or “right” to carry a concealed weapon / hand gun without the caveat that you must become sufficiently knowledgeable and tested on your skills, proper care and usage before earning that responsibility.
+There is not even a “right” to get married or to procreate in some countries.
+In China you are limited to the number of children you may have and in some states in the United States and many other countries same sex couples may not legally get married.
 Hand guns and drivers licenses are both examples of the need to establish a minimum knowledge of an inanimate object before earning the privilege of using them.
 If used incorrectly, they both could kill you and/or others.

-Obviously a dog or cat is far from an inanimate object, as the word “owner” implies in a court of law, but no different in the respect of the danger a dog poses to the general public if they or their parent is uneducated.
+Obviously a dog or cat is far from an inanimate object or owned, but no different in the respect of the danger that a dog poses to the general public if they or their parent is uneducated.
 A guardian must take on a great responsibility by being a pet parent and that responsibility and privilege should be regulated.
-By that standard, pet parenthood deserves a greater reason to have licensing for people to earn the privilege of being a pet parent.
-Taking care of your pet, sustaining mental and physical health and the safety of all who come into contact with your pet are all vital aspects to prove you are sufficiently knowledgeable before you are able to be a guardian of another’s life.
+By that standard, being a pet parent deserves a greater reason to have licensing for people to earn that privilege.
+Taking care of your pet, sustaining mental, emotional, and physical health and the safety of all who come into contact with your pet are all vital aspects to prove you are sufficiently knowledgeable before you are able to be a guardian for another’s life.
 I would like to jettison the idea that a pet is a right.
 The axiom that your pet is not an inanimate object, but another living, breathing, sentient being and life form must be honored, respected and appreciated.
 We can honor that life form by bestowing the basic privilege status upon being granted this great responsibility.
-Any abdication of that responsibility, unintelligent misuse, mismanaged or abused, could endanger lives.
-It is my contention that there would be deleterious outcomes if pet parenthood was a basic human right and not a privilege.
+Any abdication of that responsibility, unintelligent misuse, mismanagement or abuse, could endanger lives.
+It is my contention that there are deleterious outcomes because pet parenthood is a basic human right and not a privilege.
 Perhaps putting the cart before the horse, a more accurate and astute debate would be to first tackle the phrase and legal meaning of pet ownership before moving on to rights and privileges.
 We believe the answer couldn’t be any more lucid.